AdamBakeeer/F1-api/README.md

 ## 📘 Technical Report

-The technical report is included in:
+The technical report is provided in:

 /docs/Technical_Report.pdf

 ---

-## 🤖 Generative AI Usage

-Generative AI tools were used for:
-- Debugging and troubleshooting
-- Exploring architecture and design decisions
-- Improving documentation and structure

-All outputs were critically evaluated and adapted before use.
+## 🚀 Deployment

+The backend API is deployed using Railway, making it accessible via a public URL.

+This allows real-world interaction with the API, including authentication, data retrieval, and admin operations, beyond a local development environment.

 ---

 ## 🔮 Future Improvements

-- Cloud deployment (Render / Railway)
+- Performance optimisation (e.g. caching)
-- More advanced analytics
+- More advanced analytical endpoints
-- Real-time data integration
-- Improved admin features
+- Enhanced frontend user experience
+- Expanded role-based access control

 ---